Deploying TensorFlow Lite on Android Devices

 Prerequisites

-Before diving into TensorFlow Lite, ensure you have Android Studio installed, which is the recommended IDE for Android development.
+Before diving into TensorFlow Lite, ensure you have installed Android Studio, the recommended IDE for Android development.
 Your setup should also include the latest version of the Android SDK that supports TensorFlow Lite.

 Adding TensorFlow Lite to Your Android Project